keycloak/keycloak-quickstarts/proxy/haproxy/reencrypt/README.md

 protected only by the source IP filtering (`is_allowed_src`).
 For stricter network-level isolation, you can move them to a dedicated port (8444) so they can be independently firewalled.

-The dedicated admin port uses the **same hostname** as the public port, so the existing external certificate already covers it and no additional Subject Alternative Name is required.
+In this example, the dedicated admin port uses the same hostname as the public port, so the existing external certificate already covers it and no additional Subject Alternative Name is required.
+In your environment, you are free to configure this differently.

 Because the admin port and the public port share the same HAProxy frontend, the header filtering and client certificate forwarding described above apply to both automatically.